Spotlight: Dr. Joel Lowsky, Ed.D.

 DUNE is the University of New England’s centralized online repository.
 Administered and maintained by UNE Library Services, DUNE collects, preserves, and provides access to the scholarly and creative works and unique resources of the University of New England.
 University community members are encouraged to contribute works such as articles, presentations, theses, books, journals, conference proceedings, creative activities, media, and other UNE-related items.

-If you are interested in the Ed.D. program at UNE Online, or if you would like more information, please reach out to an Enrollment Counselor at (800) 994-2804 or via email at email@example.com or fill out an online application now at go.une.edu/apply.
+If you are interested in the Ed.D. program at UNE Online, or if you would like more information, please reach out to an Enrollment Counselor at (800) 994-2804 or via email at firstname.lastname@example.org or fill out an online application now at online.une.edu/gateway-portal-page.